 1.“We need to talk about virgins in heaven” is the title of this opinion piece published in The Huffington Post, UK edition.

 Can we please add name-calling to the list of things we need to talk about, Mr. Sturgis?

-Continue reading Charlie Hebdo & our right to say what we want.
+Continue reading Charlie Hebdo & our right to think and say what we want.
 Four off-the-mark commentaries

 One of the few positive things that has come out of the tragic attack and killing of the Charlie Hebdo satire cartoonists in Paris is the depth of the debate that we’re seeing concerning freedom of speech, ethics, inequality and other issues.
 There are many divergent reactions and opinions out there and, alongside the inevitable vitriol, there’s some very candid reflection.

 The attack on Charlie Hebdo is not just about cartoonists and killers, obviously.